 The first culprit to get blamed for pesky odors in the kitchen is usually the trash can.
 Replacing the garbage bag inside the can each time it gets full is hardly enough to prevent unwanted smells.

 With heat, and sometimes humidity, comes the ability of bacteria and viruses to latch themselves onto surfaces – this includes the can itself.
-If there’s an odor in your kitchen giving you a run for your money, remove the bag and wipe-off any debris you can detect on the inside of the can with a damp paper towel.
-Once the big particles are gone, repeat the process with a disinfectant.
+If there’s an odor in your kitchen giving you a run for your money, remove the bag and wipe off any debris you can detect on the inside of the can with a damp paper towel.
+Once the big particles are gone, repeat the process with a disinfectant spray.

 Now that your surfaces are clean, here’s how to fix odors that have gone airborne: